sozu/py-dhampyr/README.md

 ### Requiring constraint

 `+` operator lets a `Validator` requires an input value and fails if it does not exist.
-The error on this constraint is represented with `MissingFailure` whose name is `missing`.
+The error caused by this constraint is represented with `MissingFailure` whose name is `missing`.

 ```
 class C: